 Physical Therapy for Sprained Ankle, Wrist, Foot or Knee in NJ

 What is a sprain or strain?

 A sprain or strain is a common injury, especially in athletes, that occurs when the ligaments between each of your joints are pulled or stretched beyond their normal ability.
 Strains and sprains can occur in a number of areas of the body, but usually have similar signs and symptoms.
 One of the most common types of sprain or strain is an ankle sprain, which can happen when the ankle rolls to the side and the supporting ligaments are stretched.
 An ankle sprain might occur when a person is running, walking on an uneven surface, or lands off-balance from a jump or fall.
-Sprains and strains are commonly treated using conservative treatments, which may include rest and physical therapy.
+Sprains and strains are commonly treated using conservative treatments, which may include rest and PT.

 What are the most common types of sprains and strains?